Frequently Asked Questions

 Is a Deed Poll accepted in Northern Ireland?Yes, it is.
 If you live in Northern Ireland, you also have the choice to apply directly to the General Register Office for Northern Ireland (GRONI):

 A fee will be payable of £35 plus £15 for a certificate to be issued.
-Deed Polls are also accepted in Northern Ireland.
+Deed Polls (such as those created by NameSwitch) are also accepted in Northern Ireland.
 Please refer to the guidance via NIDirect to determine which is the best route for you: https://www.nidirect.gov.uk/articles/recording-change-name

-Having 4 original copies will enable you to send off multiple name change requests in parallel.
+We recommend having 3-4 original copies to enable multiple name change requests to be sent off in parallel.

 As your witness must actually witness you signing your Deed Poll and then sign it themselves, the ‘execution date’ is the date that you and your witness sign the Deed Poll.

 Please note, companies can not accept any name change requests if either the 'change effective date' or 'execution date' is in the future.

 Who can witness my Deed Poll?It is best practice to have a UK national witness you signing (executing) your Deed Poll.

 - They should be over 18, and have known you for several years

 - They should not be related to you, nor live at the same address as you

 - They should have an active or retired occupation